IS THIS SERGIO’S YEAR?

 Sergio Garcia.
-Just the name can bring about strong opinion and debate from golf and sports fans alike concerning his amazing skills, his course behavior, and his career potential–either squandered or still ahead of him.
+Just the name can bring about strong opinions from golf and sports fans alike concerning his amazing skills, his on-course behavior, and his career potential . . . either squandered, or still ahead of him.

-Sergio Garcia throughout his career has posted great numbers and let’s be honest; has made a lot of money.
-But, Sergio is not judged by the money list alone, you’re making a mistake.
-He is one of the special players of our generation, and yes, held to a higher standard based on his amazing talent, which was first displayed to the world in the 1999 PGA Championship with his now famous shot on 16 from the base of a tree at Medinah.
+Throughout his career, Sergio Garcia has posted great numbers and lets be honest, has made a lot of money.
+However, if you judge Sergio by the money list alone, you’re making a mistake.
+He is one of the special players of our generation, and yes, held to a higher standard based on his amazing talent, which was first displayed to the world in the 1999 PGA Championship, with his now famous shot from the base of a tree at Medinah.

-It is this higher standard of expectation, which brings about worldwide attention, which at times can bring criticism.
+In a “catch 22”, it is this higher standard of expectation, which brings about worldwide attention, which at times can bring criticism.
 This has caused Sergio’s “fan” base to be comprised of both strong supporters and committed haters.
 Sergio hasn’t helped himself either with displays of repugnant and childish behavior throughout his career.
-His spitting into the cup in 2007 and his most recent “fried chicken” comments in reference to Tiger in May of 2013 were two of the lowest moments.
-He has apologized and accepted responsibility for both but at times he could still leave you wondering, “What is up with this guy?”
+His spitting into the cup in 2007, and his most recent “fried chicken” comments (in reference to Tiger in May of 2013), were two of the lowest moments.
+He has since apologized and accepted responsibility for both actions, but at times he could still leave you wondering, “What is up with this guy?”

 A new day has dawned and Sergio seems to have made a turn (of sorts) in the one thing that has always seemed to get in the way of his enormous talent – his attitude.
 When you read recent magazine interviews and watch him speak on television, there seems to be a genuine uptick in his attitude.
 He’s almost positive about life and golf!
 Gone are the mannerisms and body language of, “something bad is coming … just wait.”
-In the past, Sergio’s comments would give away his thoughts that eventually something was going to screw it up for him and that the world and fate were somehow ganged up against him.
+In the past, Sergio’s comments would give away his thoughts that eventually something was going to screw it up for him, and the world and fate were somehow ganged up against him.